Michael Craze: Personal life

-Shortly before filming William Hartnell's final episode of Doctor Who, The Tenth Planet, Craze had an operation to remove a bone chip from his nose and the polystyrene "snow" thrown into a wind machine by production assistant Edwina Verner caused severe nasal irritation.
-Despite this, Craze would later ask her on a date and the two would marry in 1968.
+Shortly before filming William Hartnell's final episode of Doctor Who, The Tenth Planet, Craze had an operation to remove a bone chip from his nose after an accident onstage.
+During the filming of the serial, the polystyrene "snow" thrown into a wind machine by production assistant Edwina Verner caused severe nasal irritation.
+Despite this, Craze would later ask her on a date and the two would marry in 1969.
 He had a son, Ben, with his second wife.
 Craze enjoyed fishing in his spare time.

 Death

 Craze died of a heart attack on 8 December 1998.
 He had fallen down some steps the previous day while picking up his neighbour's paper for her and, owing to a heart condition, was unable to be operated on.
 Craze's funeral was attended by hundreds of Doctor Who fans, who had become devoted to him through his regular appearances at Doctor Who conventions, as well as series stars including Anneke Wills, Deborah Watling and Wendy Padbury.
 The Doctor Who theme music accompanied his coffin at the funeral.
-Craze was cremated and his ashes were scattered on the river Thames.
+Craze was cremated.